Of the Russell Group universities included in the 2021 National Student Survey

-You will attend lectures where we will deliver stimulating and thought-provoking perspectives on the major global challenges in Biomedical Science of the 21st century.
+You will attend lectures where we will deliver stimulating and thought-provoking perspectives on the major global challenges in biosciences of the 21st century.

 Practicals are designed to help you to develop laboratory skills and to become familiar with a wide range of practical techniques, training you to use methods precisely and encouraging you to objectively assess the reliability of your results.

-Workshops are also an important feature of our programme and they provide an additional dimension to most modules.
+Workshops are also an important feature of our programme, and they provide an additional dimension to most modules.
 You will often collaborate in small groups in problem solving and other learning activities in our flexible learning workshops.
-You will design your own experiments and work together on the findings from the latest research papers, or investigate the application of new technologies to the global challenges in Biomedicine.
+You will design your own experiments and work together on the findings from the latest research papers, or investigate the application of new technologies to the global challenges in the biosciences.

 Each term during the first two years, students take modules designed to develop more generic scientific and transferable skills.
 Some modules focus on specific scientific techniques, while others develop skills in problem solving, experimental design and data analysis.